 Island lunch ladies for the up-Island regional school district, Jenny Devivo and Nisa Webster, are representing the Vineyard community in the Food Network show “The Great Food Truck Race.”
+Now, the Island lunch ladies have made the finals.
+They’ll be on the Food Network finale at 9 pm on Thursday, April 23, at 9 pm.

 “The Great Food Truck Race: Gold Coast” features seven different food truck teams competing for a chance to win $50,000.
 For season 12, premiering Thursday, March 19, at 9 pm, team Lunch Ladies, which consists of Devivo, Webster, and Eli Carroll, drove all across the country debuting their school-lunch themed cuisine.
 “Our motto is that we think outside the lunch box,” Devivo said.
 To go along with the school lunch-themed food truck, team Lunch Ladies drove around the country in an actual school bus provided by the show.
 “I want to give a shout out to the Food Network and the race for giving so much attention to the lunch ladies,” Devivo said.